-With the assistance of Computershare, it is expected that UTC will distribute Carrier common stock at [], Eastern Time, on [], 20[], the distribution date, to all holders of outstanding UTC common stock as of the close of business on [], 20[], the record date.
+With the assistance of Computershare, it is expected that UTC will distribute Carrier common stock at 12:01 a.m., Eastern Time, on [ ], 2020, the distribution date, to all holders of outstanding UTC common stock as of the close of business on [ ], 2020, the record date.
 Computershare, which currently serves as the transfer agent and registrar for UTC common stock, will serve as the settlement and distribution agent in connection with the distribution and the transfer agent and registrar for Carrier common stock.